|

 number led her to a shelf full of tetralogies.
 Brushing aside the Golden

 Anthology of Tautology,* she quickly reached her destination.
+The number belonged to a book about teratology.

 This actually looked pretty interesting.
 Alice tried to pull it out